eresearchqut/ontvisc/README.md

 - Perform a quality filtering step using ```--qual_filt``` and run either [`Chopper`](https://github.com/wdecoster/chopper) or [`NanoFilt`](https://github.com/wdecoster/nanofilt) by specifying ```--qual_filt_method chopper``` (default) or the ```--qual_filt_method nanofilt``` respectively.
 Chopper and NanoFilt options can be specified using the ```--chopper_options``` and the ```--nanofilt_options``` respectively.
 Please refer to the Chopper and NanoFilt manuals.
 For instance to use the tool Chopper to filter reads shorter than 1000 bp and longer than 20000 bp, and reads with a minimum Phred average quality score of 10, you would specify: ```--qual_filt --qual_filt_method chopper --chopper_options '-q 10 -l 1000 --maxlength 20000'```.

-- If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts retained at each step.
+- If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing.

 # Filtering host reads
 - Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``.
+A qc report will be generated summrising the read counts recovered after host filtering.

 # Running read classification (--read_classification)
 - Perform a direct blast homology search using megablast (``--megablast``).